DorianDepriester/Elasticipy/JOSS/paper.md

 Young modulus of Cu polycrystal with $\boldsymbol{z}$ fiber texture, plotted in three orthogonal sections, depending on the averaging method. \label{fig:Young}](YoungModulus.png)

-In addition, Elasticipy introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process several tensors at once with simple and highly efficient commands.
-In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors, as functions of the number of considered tensors.
+Elasticipy also introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process several tensors at once with simple and highly efficient commands.
+In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors (namely, apply the generalized Hooke's law \eqref{eq:Hooke} and compute the von Mises equivalent stress) , as functions of the number of considered tensors.
 This demonstrates that, when processing large datasets of tensors ($n>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.
 These performances gains are achieved by leveraging `numpy`'s array broadcasting capabilities.
 However, as tensor algebra is not the primary focus of Pymatgen, Elasticipy is designed to complement rather than replace it.
 Elasticipy supports seamless conversion between its own data structures and those of Pymatgen, allowing users to integrate both tools and benefit from pymatgen's extensive features beyond tensor analysis.
+Elasticipy is also compatible with orix [@orix], a Python library for analysing orientations and crystal symmetry.

 ![Performance comparison between Elasticipy and pymatgen.\label{fig:pymatgen}](ElasticipyVSpymatgen.png){ width=75% }

+It is worth mentioning that Elasticipy provides a full framework for working on tensors, allowing to extend the analyses beyond linear elasticity problems (e.g. plasticity) with ease.

 # References